Church tabernacle: Communion for the sick – Orthodox and Eastern Rite

 The receptacle for taking communion to the sick is also called a pyx.
 However, it is quite different from those used by Catholics, Anglicans and Lutherans.
 The pyx used by Western Rite Christians is a flat, circular container made to hold only consecrated hosts.
 The pyxides used in the Orthodox and Eastern Rites are designed for much more, and they, too, vary in size and designs may differ.
 They also may have a metal case with a chain attached so it can be hung around the neck.
 Inside the case are several compartments.
 One compartment contains a small box with a tightly fitting lid into which some of the reserved Holy Mysteries will be placed.
 There is also a place for a very small chalice, just enough to hold a small amount of wine and a particle of the reserved Mysteries.
 There will be a small bottle to hold ordinary wine (not consecrated) which is used to soften the particle before it is consumed, and a small pair of tweezers with which the priest removes a particle of the Mysteries from the box to place it in the chalice without touching it, and finally, a small communion spoon with which to administer Holy Communion.
 This sick call kit is normally kept on the Holy Table, or sometimes on the Table of Oblation.

 Rather than using a kit like the one described above, a priest may use a small chalice with a tight-fitting lid.
 He pours a little wine into the chalice, places a particle of the reserved Mysteries in the wine, and attaches the lid.
 He will take the chalice and a communion spoon to administer Holy Communion to the sick.

 Presanctified gifts

 A smaller tabernacle sometimes referred to as a pyx, is used during Great Lent.
 It may be a rectangular, gold-plated box, often with a cross on top, and with a hinged lid.
 On Sundays during Great Lent, the priest will consecrate extra hosts (in the same manner as on Holy Thursday), for use during the Presanctified Liturgy.
 These hosts will be kept in the pyx on the Holy Table, or sometimes on the Prothesis (Table of Oblation).

 Lutheran churches

-Reservation of the blessed sacrament is permitted in the Lutheran Churches, although not for the purposes of Eucharistic adoration.
+Reservation of the blessed sacrament is permitted in the Lutheran Churches, although generally not for the purposes of Eucharistic adoration.
 In Lutheran parishes that practice sacramental reservation, a chancel lamp is kept near the tabernacle or aumbry.

 The now-defunct Evangelical Catholic Church, a Lutheran denomination of Evangelical Catholic, taught: